How to Adjust Drum Brakes?

 Step 1: Jack and suspend your back wheels

 Park your vehicle properly and engage the parking brakes.
-Locate the jacking spot close to the rear wheels and place a jack to lift up one side of the vehicle from the ground.
+Locate the jacking spot near the rear wheels and place a jack to lift one side of the vehicle off the ground.
 Use a jack stand to keep the car in place.
 Repeat the same process for the other rear side of the wheel.

 Step 2: Remove the tires

 After lighting your vehicle, remove the tires.
-Unbolt the lug nuts gently from the wheels.
+Unbolt the lug nuts from the wheels gently.
 Make sure you keep the nuts in a safe place, so you can easily get them back.

 Step 3: Adjust the drum brakes.